Skip to Content

 Article 93a was created due to the inherent power differences between junior service members and leaders in the ascension and training pipeline.
 Article 93a explains that “military law, regulation, and custom invest officers, non-commissioned officers, drill instructors, recruiters, cadre, and others with the right and obligation to exercise control over those they supervise.
 In this context, inappropriate sexual activity between those potentially vulnerable persons and those with authority to exercise control over them is inherently destructive to good order and discipline.”

 However, not all contact or associations between leaders and junior personnel are prohibited by Article 93a.
-Rather, the purpose of Article 93a is the prevent “inappropriate sexual activity” between leaders and recruits, trainees, students in military training, and other potentially vulnerable persons in the initial training environment.
+Rather, the purpose of Article 93a is to prevent “inappropriate sexual activity” between leaders and recruits, trainees, students in military training, and other potentially vulnerable persons in the initial training environment.
 Article 93a recognizes that leaders may have preexisting relationships that are not prohibited by the article.
 Additionally, Article 93a “criminalizes only activity occurring when there is a training or recruiting relationship between the accused and the alleged victim.”

 Prohibited Conduct Among Those in “Training Leadership Positions”

 Under Article 93a, service members serving in a “training leadership position” are prohibited from engaging in “inappropriate sexual activity” with certain junior service members.
-Those in a “training leadership position” generally include drill instructors, cadre, faculty and staff at military academies, and others in the military training environment or schoolhouse who are in a position of leadership over junior service members.
+Those in a “training leadership position” generally include drill instructors, cadre, faculty, and staff at military academies, as well as others in the military training environment or schoolhouse who are in a position of leadership over junior service members.

 For these leaders to be guilty of violating Article 93a, the Government must prove three elements: